KidkArolis/jetpack/docs/01-configuration-options.md

   // build output path relative to dir
   dist: 'dist',

+  // use when uploading assets to CDN, e.g. 'https://storage.googleapis.com/humaans-static/assets/'
+  // or when serving from a different path than the jetpack default.
+Note: this doesn't affect
+  // the build output structure, you will still get dist/index.html and dist/assets/*, but
+  // manifest.json and index.html will be pointing to this publicPath instead of the default /assets
+  publicPath: '/assets/',

   // jsx pragma
   // defaults to `React.createElement` if react is installed, `h` otherwise
   jsx: 'React.createElement',